GUIDE TO INFECTION CONTROL IN THE HEALTHCARE SETTING

-Consider automatic “stop orders” for indwelling urinary catheters; these orders should require that the catheter either be removed or reordered after a specified period of catheterization.
+Consider computer-generated reminders or automatic “stop orders” for indwelling urinary catheters; these orders should require that the catheter either be removed or reordered after a specified period of catheterization.

-- Use quality-control patient audits to design programs to decrease inappropriate use of indwelling urinary catheters.
+- Use quality-control evidence-based patient audits to design programs to improve catheterization techniques, quality of urinary catheters and decrease inappropriate use of indwelling urinary catheters.

-- Develop and implement a periodic surveillance system of HUTI.
+- Develop and implement a periodic one-day prevalence or other surveillance system of CAUTI

 - Document all procedures involving the catheter or drainage system in the patient’s records.

-There are no specific guidelines for the management and prevention of CA-UTI in developing or under developed countries.
-The cornerstones of CA-UTI prevention are:
+There are no specific guidelines for the management and prevention of CAUTI in LMICs.
+The cornerstones of CAUTI prevention are:

 - HCW education.